hyprland-community/pyprland/README.md

 ## Power up your desktop

-A plugin system that extends your tiling compositor with features like scratchpads, dynamic popup nested menus, custom notifications, easy monitor settings and more.
+A plugin system that extends your graphical environment with features like scratchpads, dynamic popup nested menus, custom notifications, easy monitor settings and more.

-Think of it as a *Gnome tweak tool* for tiling window managers.
+Think of it as a *Gnome tweak tool* for Hyprland, with options that can run on any desktop.
 With a fully plugin-based architecture, it's lightweight and easy to customize.

 Contributions, suggestions, bug reports and comments are welcome.